 Field-hunting tip

-Look in metamorphic serpentinite country — that is the host setting where preiswerkite typically forms.
+Look in metamorphic serpentinite country, the host setting where preiswerkite typically forms.
 If you start seeing chlorite, calcite, talc in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.